Courseiva

 AZ-204 Implement Azure security Practice Question

 A single-page app signs in users with Microsoft Entra ID and calls a protected API.
 The app cannot safely keep a client secret.
 Which OAuth flow should be used?
-The architecture review board prefers a managed AWS-native control.
+The architecture review board prefers a managed Azure-native control.

 Answer choices